AdobeDocs/support-resources.en/help/adobe-success-portal/adobe-success-portal-customer-faq.md

     * **[!UICONTROL Action Plan]** that tracks the status and progress of activities planned by your account team to drive your business goals
     * **[!UICONTROL Value Tracker]** to demonstrate progress of the use cases identified and deployed across your Adobe solutions to drive your business goals
     * **[!UICONTROL Engagement Plan]** to view the ways to engage with your account team and other Adobe resources
-2. Support & Insights Features
+1. [!UICONTROL Support & Insights] Features
     These are geared toward technical users and include:
     * Case management (open, manage, and review cases)
     * Real-time system insights and proactive environment scanning